LiskArchive/lisk-legacy-docs/interact-with-network.md

 ## E. Query the extended API

-[Lisk Service](https://github.com/LiskHQ/lisk-service) combines various services in the Lisk ecosystem and makes it available through an extended API with a bigger selection of endpoints.
+[Lisk Service](https://github.com/LiskHQ/lisk-service) combines various services in the Lisk ecosystem and makes it available through an extended API with a larger selection of endpoints.